-The healthy honeybee colony functions as a buzzing, whirring, well-oiled machine.
-In the peak of summer, a productive hive would have members numbering in the tens of thousands—anywhere between 50,000 and 60,000 members is considered a strong, mature colony.
-Everyone in the hive has a job to do, and each does it effectively.
-Every single honeybee works tirelessly to gather nectar, produce honey, raise the young and ensure the colony’s survival for another week, month or year.
+A healthy colony of honeybees functions as a buzzing, whirring, well-oiled machine.
+In the peak of summer, a productive hive can have members numbering in the tens of thousands.
+Between 50,000 and 60,000 members is considered a strong, mature colony.
+Everyone in the hive has a job, and each does it effectively.
+Every honeybee works tirelessly to gather nectar, produce honey, raise the young and ensure the colony’s survival for another week, month or year.
 At the heart of this exceptional work mentality is effective honeybee communication.

-Interpersonal honeybee communication enables the entire colony to complete tasks, safeguard against potential threats, and thrive as the “superorganism” that they are.
-There are many forms of communication that honeybees utilize, and each one is fascinating.
-Here are eight amazing things that every beekeeper or bee enthusiast should know about honeybee communication.
+Interpersonal honeybee communication enables the colony to complete tasks, safeguard against potential threats and thrive as the superorganism that it is.
+Honeybees employ many forms of communication, and each one is fascinating.
+Here are six remarkable things that every beekeeper or bee enthusiast should know about honeybee communication.

 In the dark chambers of the honeybee hive, bees don’t rely on their vision to communicate or get around.
 Instead, they communicate by touch, sound, taste and pheromones.